Alphajet in 1/72 scale from various kits

 The canopies were also set open as on some of the other kits made.

 In the earlier 1900s some flying activities were focussed within the Air Club of Portugal.
 In the colony Mozambique even some Farman F.40 biplanes were used around 1917, some of the earliest usage of military aircraft in Africa.
 During the Second World War Portugal remained neutral but the Azores were of strategic importance.
 In mid 1941 some Allied aircraft were stationed in the country and Curtiss 75 fighters delivered as well Spitfires, Hurricanes, P-39, Blenheim light bombers and some others aircraft from Allied origin.
 After the Second World War in Portugal, an air force was not officially set up earlier than in 1952 with a merger of the Naval and Army air arms in the "Força Aérea".
 In 1958 the first F-86 Sabres arrived and other aircraft were types like the C-47, C-54 and DC-6 transports and PV-2 Harpoons.
 There were still colonies that required long range liaison transporting and the armed forces where involved in local colonial conflicts like in Angola, Mozambique, Timor, Guinea.
 Other aircraft were Fiat G-91, B-26 and various helicopters.
 From the 1980s F-5 fighters, T-38 and T-37 trainers and A-7 Corsairs were acquired and C-130 transports and P-3 Orions.
-In the mid 1990s F-16 fighters arrived as well as some 50 Alpha Jets (many second hand from Germany) that replaced the remaining G-91's.
+In the mid 1990s F-16 fighters arrived as well as some 50 Alpha Jets (many second hand from West-Germany) that replaced the remaining G-91's.
 Some (second hand from The Netherlands) additional P-3's were acquired.
 There are about a dozen airbases (BA's) including Lajes on the Azores and at Madeira with most fighters based at Monte Real (BA5).

 Forca Aerea Portugesa Alpha jet of Esq.
 103 Caracois of BA11 Beja.
 Year 2000s.